-The Time Info panel and the Multimedia Catalog panel are always anchored on the right of the workspace.
+The Task/Timeline panel, the Multimedia Catalog and the Calculation panel are always anchored on the right of the workspace.

 All the other panels open by default on the left of the workspace, except for the Text Note editor, which opens at the bottom.